 In order to overcome the issues associated with asymmetric molecular design, Venkataraman and her colleagues–Chemistry Assistant Professor Luis Campos’ group at Columbia and Jeffrey Neaton’s group at the Molecular Foundry at UC Berkeley–focused on developing an asymmetry in the environment around the molecular junction.
 They created an environmental asymmetry through a rather simple method–they surrounded the active molecule with an ionic solution and used gold metal electrodes of different sizes to contact the molecule.

 Their results achieved rectification ratios as high as 250: 50 times higher than earlier designs.
 The “on” current flow in their devices can be more than 0.1 microamps, which, Venkataraman notes, is a lot of current to be passing through a single-molecule.
 And, because this new technique is so easily implemented, it can be applied to all nanoscale devices of all types, including those that are made with graphene electrodes.

 “It’s amazing to be able to design a molecular circuit, using concepts from chemistry and physics, and have it do something functional,” Venkataraman says.
 “The length scale is so small that quantum mechanical effects are absolutely a crucial aspect of the device.
 So it is truly a triumph to be able to create something that you will never be able to physically see and that behaves as intended.”

 She and her team are now working on understanding the fundamental physics behind their discovery, and trying to increase the rectification ratios they observed, using new molecular systems.

 Here’s a link to and a citation for the paper,

-This paper is behind a paywall.
-There is a free preview available with ReadCube Access.
+This paper is behind a paywall but a free preview is available via ReadCube Access.